Why Regina’s Only Alternative left its office and went underground

 The bottom line is that news media has to survive long enough to figure out how to exist in this bonkers new era.
 For Prairie Dog right now, that means a cost-saving tactical retreat from a cozy downtown office to fortified burrows in undisclosed locations, from which we shall gleefully plot and scheme toward a revitalized future.

-Also, turns out that working from home is awesome and fun, communication with co-workers is a breeze, and for the first time in years we actually have staff meetings (because now we have to!!!).
+It turns out that working from home is awesome and fun, communication with co-workers is a breeze, and for the first time in years we actually have staff meetings (because now we have to!!!).
 Probably should’ve done this five years ago.

 Also, the coffee in my new office is the best!